t6s/graphalg/README.md

-# A Coq formalization of graph theory and combinatorial commutative algebra
+# A Rocq formalization of graph theory and combinatorial commutative algebra

-GraphAlg is a Coq library formalizing graph theory and combinatorial commutative algebra.
+GraphAlg is a Rocq library formalizing graph theory and combinatorial commutative algebra.

 - Authors:
   - Takafumi Saikawa, Nagoya University